jasonm23/onlisp-markdown/onlisp.md

 When a rule-function is sent a pattern, it tries to match it with the head of the rule it represents.
 If the match succeeds, the rule-function will then try to establish bindings for the body.
 This task is essentially the same as that done by with-inference, and in fact rule-fn ends by calling gen-query.
-The rule- function eventually returns the bindings established for the variables occurring in the head of the rule.
+The rule-function eventually returns the bindings established for the variables occurring in the head of the rule.

 ## 24.6 Adding Prolog Features